What do you need to know about another country?

 ECOLE is an acronym.
 Each letter stands for one of the key features you need to consider in preparing to deal with another business culture.

 The first is EXPECTATIONS – what do people expect of the business relationship?
 What are the key qualities they look for?
 In Britain, for example, businesspeople tend to look for a professional attitude to the relationship and a degree of transparency in explaining business procedures.
 They like to adopt a friendly but detached attitude to the people they deal with.
+If you are already studying the culture, an English business course will perfectly complement your learning.

 Individuals, of course, may differ but as a general rule, this is what the British expect of each other.